nigoroll/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: client

-	The client's IP address, defaults to either the same as ``local.ip`` or what the PROXY protocol told us.
+	The client's IP address.
+On the client side, defaults to either the same as ``local.ip`` or what the PROXY protocol told us.
+On the backend side, defaults to the value from the client side.

 	``std.rollback()`` resets it to the default.